← All posts

 Are AI job search tools worth paying for?+

 Yes if you have applications going out in the next 30 days.
 The compounding gain on a tailored resume plus a few hours of voice interview practice plus a negotiation script tends to outweigh one month of subscription cost on the first offer.
-If you're 60 days or more from active applications and just exploring, free tiers on Teal, Jobscan, and Google Interview Warmup are enough to start.
+If you're 60 days or more from active applications and just exploring, free tiers on Teal and Jobscan, plus Google's Gemini Live for first-rep spoken practice, are enough to start.

 How are AI job tools different from ChatGPT?+